-The state assures that this waiver amendment or renewal will be subject to any provisions or requirements included in the state's most recent and or approved home and community-based settings Statewide Transition Plan.
-The state will implement any CMCS required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.
+The state assures that the settings transition plan included with this waiver amendment will be subject to the provisions or requirements included in the Statewide Transition Plan.
+The state will implement any required changes upon approval of the Statewide Transition Plan and will make conforming changes to its waiver when it submits the next amendment or renewal.